js-rocket/react-native-template/readme.md

 * Use of navigation/router
 * Use of calling API
-* Use of saving key/values to local storage - TODO
+* Use of saving key/values to local storage
 * Use of themes - TODO
 * Use of internationalization - TODO